 What are the signs and symptoms of congenital toxoplasmosis?

 Most cases of congenital toxoplasmosis are asymptomatic, and initially go unrecognized.
 Severe cases resemble other acute intrauterine infections such as rubella or cytomegalovirus.
-Low birth-weight, enlargement of liver or spleen, and jaundice are common.
-Evidence of retinal infection may be found in 80-90% of known infected babies.
+Low birth-weight, hydrocephalus, prematurity, seizures, enlargement of liver or spleen, and jaundice may occur.
+Evidence of retinal infection may be found in 75-80% of known infected babies.
+The disease effects both eyes in 85% of cases.

 What happens to the eyes of babies born with congenital toxoplasmosis?

 The infection causes inflammation of a small patch of retina which typically spontaneously resolves [See figures 1 and 2].
-However the infection can leave a localized scar (retina and underlying choroid) which contains the Toxoplasma organism in an inactive, encysted form.
-The chorioretinal scars do not affect vision unless the scar involves the central portion of the retina (the macula).
+However, the infection can leave a localized scar (retina and underlying choroid) which contains the Toxoplasma organism in an inactive, encysted form.
+The chorioretinal scars do not effect vision unless the scar involves the central portion of the retina (the macula).

 What are the long-term consequences of congenital ocular toxoplasmosis?